mapmarkus/color-picker-component/README.md

 # Color Picker Component

-Color picker component using React + Redux
+Color picker component:

 ![Demo](screencapture.gif)

-**Note**: I've built this to learn React + Redux, it's not an actual usable component 😔.
+Supports RGB, HSL and CMYK color spaces.

+**Note**: CMYK is obtained from RGB, is not suitable for choosing print colors.

 ## Stack